-Marc Gallicchio, Ph.D., chair of the history department, has written an essay entitled “Truman, Unconditional Surrender, and a New Deal for Japan,” which was published in James I. Matray, editor, Northeast Asia and the Legacy of Harry S. Truman : Japan, China, and the two Koreas (Kirksville, MO: Truman State University Press, 2012).
+Marc Gallicchio, Ph.D., professor of history, has written an essay entitled “Truman, Unconditional Surrender, and a New Deal for Japan,” which was published in James I. Matray, editor, Northeast Asia and the Legacy of Harry S. Truman : Japan, China, and the two Koreas (Kirksville, MO: Truman State University Press, 2012).
 Dr. Gallicchio gave a luncheon address on “Encounters with Japan: Looking back over twenty-five years” at the regional conference of the History honors society, Phi Alpha Theta, hosted by Villanova on April 9, 2011.
 He also chaired a panel on “The United States Military in a New World” at the annual meeting of the Society for Historians of American Foreign Relations, in Alexandria, Virginia, June 23-25.
 In August, Dr. Gallicchio was interviewed by Japanese Public Television (NHK) for a documentary on the history of the Northern Territories dispute.

 In January 2011, Dr. Gallicchio led an all-day workshop for middle school and high school teachers on the League of Nations and United Nations at the Montgomery County Intermediate Unit.
 His review of Roger Dingman, Deciphering the Rising Sun: Navy and Marine Corps Codebreakers, Translators, and Interpreters in the Pacific War was published in the February 2011 Pacific Historical Review.